-Biology is a very popular A level.
-You will study a wide range of concepts and ideas from photosynthesis to DNA replication.
-A commitment to your studies is essential from day 1 of the course as the initial units underpin many of the more complex theory taught in year two.
+Biology is a very popular A Level.
+Students will study a wide range of concepts and ideas from photosynthesis to DNA replication.
+A commitment to all studies is essential from day 1 of the course as the initial units underpin many of the more complex theories taught in year two.

 Why Choose This?

 Biologists are scientists who study the natural world and all the living things in it, from the largest mammals down to our very own microscopic DNA.
-They try to understand how animals and organisms work (including us humans), how we evolved and the things that can make us sick or improve our health.
-As with the other sciences, biology helps you to build up research, problem solving, organisation and analytical skills.
-If you study biology, you will likely find yourself working on group projects, which will help you build your teamwork and communication skills too.
-Biology is a facilitating A level subject and is highly regarded by universities.
+They try to understand how animals and organisms work (including us humans), how we evolved, and the things that can make us sick or improve our health.
+As with the other sciences, biology helps students to build up research, problem solving, organisation and analytical skills.
+If students study biology, they will likely find themselves working on group projects, which will help build their teamwork and communication skills too.
+Biology is a facilitating A Level subject and is highly regarded by universities.

 Areas of Study & Assessment

-You will study eight units of work covering cells, biological molecules, exchange and transport, genetics, biochemistry and response.
+Eight units covering cells, biological molecules, exchange and transport, genetics, biochemistry and response.
 At least four units will be covered in the first year.

-Assessment is via 100% examination at the end of Year 13.
-You will also complete 12 required practicals which will be assessed within the examinations.
-There are five practical competencies (CPAC) that you have to have mastered by the end of the course.
-Your teacher will monitor your work in practical lessons and assess you against the exam board criteria.
-You will be expected to prepare for each lesson by studying the theory before each lesson and your teacher will assess you at key points throughout the course.
+100% examination at the end of Year 13.
+12 required practicals will be assessed within the examinations.
+Five practical competencies (CPAC) must also be mastered.
+Teachers will monitor students’ work and will assess them at key points throughout the course.